-The project team recently held drop in to information events in November 2018 where they shared the shortlisted coastal defence options for Langstone.
-An event report will be made available in due course.
+The project team recently held two drop-in information events in November 2018 to share the shortlisted coastal defence options for Langstone.
+The events were well received, with 114 people attending and over 50 questionnaires completed.

 Couldn't make the events?
-The exhibition materials are available to view here.
+The event materials are available to view here.
 See related documents for the Langstone Exhibition Report.

 Where is the Langstone Frontage?